aerickt/steno-dictionaries/README.md

  - `KOP/KWREU` → copy
  - `TPOE/TPHE/TEUBG/A*L/KWREU` → phonetically

-Some words can also be stroked using an ending suffix stroke, even if whatever was previously stroked is is not a word.
+Some words can also be stroked using suffixes, even if whatever was previously written is not a word.
 This may be because some strokes would be too short and would cause word boundary issues.

 Suffixes on root "words":
  - `UT/*ER` → utter (as opposed to `U/TER`)
- - `ED/EUGS` → edition (as opposed to `E/TKEUGS`)
+ - `ED/KWREUGS` → edition (as opposed to `E/TKEUGS`)
  - `HR*ET/*ER` → leather
  - `ALD/*ER` → alder
  - `KEUT/KWREU` → kitty (as opposed to `KEU/TEU`)
- - `A/TOPL/EUBG` → atomic
+ - `A/TOPL/KWREUBG` → atomic
- - `TPOE/TPHET/EUBG` → phonetic
+ - `TPOE/TPHET/KWREUBG` → phonetic

+> Note that the suffixes "-ic" and "-ition" differ from main.json.
+See [Prefixes and suffixes](#Prefixes-and-suffixes) for a more complete list of suffixes.

 If there are two vowels next to each other that have to be represented in two strokes, `KWR` is used as a linker between the vowels.

-`KWR` a linker between vowels:
+`KWR` as a linker between vowels:
  - `AOEU/KWROE/HREU` → aioli
  - `PAOE/KWRA/TPHOE` → piano

-`KWR` is also used to start a stroke if the stroke:
+`KWR` is can also be used to start a stroke.
+This can be preferred if a word break using the "normal" method can result in word boundary issues.
- - is not a prefix or suffix
- - is not the first stroke
- - has a word break earlier would make the previous stroke too short

 `KWR` as a starter:
  - `ER/KWROR` → error
+    - Normal method: `E/ROR`
  - `PHEUR/KWROR` → mirror
+    - Normal method: `PHEU/ROR`
  - `ES/KWRAEU` → essay
+    - Normal method: `E/SAEU`

+In the above examples, the normal method would split each word in a way that is less natural and can run into conflicts.

+> While doubling the R consonant would be more natural, I wanted to reduce the ambiguity that comes with doubling consonants between strokes as found in main.json.
+Thus, doubling a consonant is used very rarely in this dictionary.

 In general, every word in the dictionary will have at least one of these ways to break up a word.
 Generally, the "normal" method and using suffixes is preferred, followed by suffixes on non-words and finally `KWR` as a linker.